 - If jam is not set, rinse the plate with cold water and return it to the freezer.
 Turn the heat back on under the jam and cook for a few minutes longer then test again.
 Repeat until jam wrinkles when tested.

-What to do if your jelly didn’t set
+What to do if the jelly didn’t set

 - Cheesecloth, muslin or old (clean) cotton pillow case, for draining fruit

-- Prepare your apples by washing, removing the stems and cutting off the blossom ends, if you like, though it's not necessary.
+- Wash the apples.
+You can remove the stems and cut off the blossom ends, if you like, though it's not necessary.
 I generally remove the stems but leave the blossom ends.
-You can leave whole or cut in half.
+You can leave the crabapples whole or cut them in half.
 If your apples come from a wild tree (ie. not sprayed), you may want to cut in half to make sure the inside is good.
-That's what I did.
+That's what I generally do.

 - Place prepared apples into a large stock pot with a bit of water as you go, to prevent browning.
-When all the apples are prepared, add additional water, just until it just peeks through the top of the apples (if any of your apples are floating, you've got too much).
-Bring to a boil over high heat, then reduce heat and simmer, without stirring, until apples are softened, 10-15 minutes.
+When all the apples are prepared, add additional water, just until the water peeks through the top of the apples (if any of your apples are floating, you've got too much).
+Bring apples to a boil over high heat, then reduce heat to medium and simmer the apples, without stirring, until the apples are softened, about 10-15 minutes.

-- While fruit is simmering, place a large colander over a bowl and line with tripled-up cheesecloth, a piece of muslin or a cotton pillow case.
+- While fruit is simmering, place a large colander over a bowl or large measuring cup and line with tripled-up cheesecloth, a piece of muslin or a cotton pillow case.

 - When fruit is softened, pour the apples and the liquid into prepared colander and collect the bulk of the liquid.
 At this point, I like to knot up the cheesecloth and hang it over an upper cabinet knob to drain for 2-3 hours. *Try not to squeeze the apples by bundling up to tightly when hanging.
 A "sling" effect works best.
-RESIST THE URGE TO POKE, PRESS OR SQUEEZE the pulp to get more juice.
-It will make for a cloudy jelly.
-Just let gravity do it's work and discard the pulp when draining stops.
+RESIST THE URGE TO POKE, PRESS OR SQUEEZE the apples to get more juice.
+That will make for a cloudy jelly.
+Just let gravity do its work and when the dripping stops, discard the pulp and the cheesecloth.

-- Meanwhile, measure out sugar.
-You'll need 3/4 cup of sugar for every cup of apple juice that you had.
-(So if you had 4 cups of juice, you'll need 3 cups of sugar).
-Place the sugar in a stainless steel or oven-proof bowl (or on a baking sheet, alternately) and pop into a 300° oven anywhere from 5-15 minutes, stirring it around a couple of times (time in the oven will vary depending on how much sugar/oven etc., so WATCH CLOSELY.
+- Meanwhile, measure out the sugar.
+You'll need 3/4 cup of sugar for every 1 cup of apple juice that you had.
+(So for my 4 cups of juice, I used 3 cups of sugar).
+Place the sugar in a metal baking pan or oven-proof bowl (or on a baking sheet, alternately) and pop into a 300° oven anywhere from 5-15 minutes to warm, stirring it around a couple of times (time in the oven will vary depending on how much sugar/oven etc., so WATCH CLOSELY.
 It should be hot to the touch, but not so hot it starts to melt around the edges.).

 - When sugar is hot, remove from oven.
 Remove pot with apple juice from the heat.
 Stir in the hot sugar just until it is dissolved (when you can see the bottom of the pot clearly).
-Place the pot back on the heat and WITHOUT STIRRING, boil for 5-8 minutes, until jelly reaches 220° on a candy thermometer (NOTE: For each 1000 feet of altitude above sea level, subtract 2 degrees F. For instance, at 1,000 feet of altitude, the jelly is done at 218°F; at 2,000 feet, 216°F, etc.) or until the jelly passes the cold plate test (*see Notes below for how to test).
+Place the pot back on the heat and boil, WITHOUT STIRRING, until jelly reaches 220° on a candy thermometer (NOTE: For each 1000 feet of altitude above sea level, subtract 2 degrees F. For instance, at 1,000 feet of altitude, the jelly is done at 218°F; at 2,000 feet, 216°F, etc.) or until the jelly passes the cold plate test (*see Notes below for how to test).

-- I like to pour the jelly through a fine sieve to strain off any foam, then pour or ladle jelly into clean or sterilized jars (if canning) and leave with lids off until almost cool (without moving jars around).
-When jelly is almost cool, seal with lids.
-Let stand in a sunny window, undisturbed for 24 hrs.
+- I like to pour the jelly through a fine sieve to strain off any foam, then pour or ladle jelly into clean or sterilized jars (if canning) and leave with lids off until cool, without moving the jars around.
+When jelly is almost cool, seal with lids and let stand in a sunny window, undisturbed for 24 hrs.
 Refrigerate or process in a boiling water canner and store.